Moroccan Arabic: Evolution

 In general, Moroccan Arabic is one of the least conservative of all Arabic languages.
 Now, Moroccan Arabic continues to integrate new French words, even English ones due to its influence as the modern lingua franca, mainly technological and modern words.
 However, in recent years, constant exposure to Modern Standard Arabic on television and in print media and a certain desire among many Moroccans for a revitalization of an Arab identity has inspired many Moroccans to integrate words from Modern Standard Arabic, replacing their French, Spanish or otherwise non-Arabic counterparts, or even speaking in Modern Standard Arabic while keeping the Moroccan accent to sound less formal.

+One variety of Moroccan Arabic in Morocco is "Educated Moroccan Arabic".
+This dialect is made up from mixing different grammatical aspects of Standard Arabic and Moroccan Arabic.
+It is typically used in formal or semi-formal contexts like education, television and radio.
+Newspapers, magazines and politicians are also increasingly using it.
+Around 40% of Moroccans can speak it.

 Though rarely written, Moroccan Arabic is currently undergoing an unexpected and pragmatic revival.
 It is now the preferred language in Moroccan chat rooms or for sending SMS, using Arabic Chat Alphabet composed of Latin letters supplemented with the numbers 2, 3, 5, 7 and 9 for coding specific Arabic sounds, as is the case with other Arabic speakers.

 The language continues to evolve quickly as can be noted by consulting the Colin dictionary.
 Many words and idiomatic expressions recorded between 1921 and 1977 are now obsolete.

 Code-switching

 Some Moroccan Arabic speakers, in the parts of the country formerly ruled by France, practice code-switching with French.
-In parts of northern Morocco, such as in Tetouan and Tangier, it is common for code-switching to occur between Moroccan Arabic, Modern Standard Arabic, and Spanish, as Spain had previously controlled part of the region and continues to possess the territories of Ceuta and Melilla in North Africa bordering only Morocco.
-On the other hand, some Arab nationalist Moroccans generally attempt to avoid French and Spanish in their speech; consequently, their speech tends to resemble old Andalusian Arabic.
+In parts of northern Morocco, such as in Tetouan and Tangier, it is common for code-switching to occur between Moroccan Arabic, Modern Standard Arabic, and Spanish, as Spain had previously controlled part of the region and has a presence in the nearby cities of Ceuta and Melilla.
+On the other hand, some Arab nationalist Moroccans generally attempt to avoid French and Spanish in their speech.